FinriskHFDREAM/FinriskHF_post1/README.md

 │   └── taxtable.csv
 ```

-## B. The submissions retrieval from synapse throughout the challenge period
+## B. The submissions retrieval, evaluation, and status update from synapse throughout the challenge period

 Notes on retriving, evaluating, and status updating of the challenge submission is available in the `challenge_infrastructure` directory with detail instructions in `submission_retrival.md`.
 All singularity submission from participants is available in synapse platform and listed in the Supplementary Table 3 of the manuscript.

-## C. Submitted model evaluation
+## C. Post challenge analysis

+## D. Reproducing the Figures in mansucript